bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/widgets.rst

 ------------------------

 The sections below are examples for all widgets available in Bokeh.
-Many of the examples print output that can be observed by looking at your browser's JavaScript console log.
+Many of the examples produce print output using the JavaScript `console.log` function.
+You can see this output in your browser's JavaScript console log.

 .. _ug_interaction_widgets_examples_autocompleteinput: